 Nike’s One leggings are a great choice for everyday wear.
 They are super-stretchy so they truly deliver on a “second skin” feeling, which most leggings aim for.
 Their flexible, “barely there”, nature makes them perfect for a whole range of different sports and activities—whether it’s getting into different positions during yoga or taking to a spinning bike.

-These leggings, like the others the brand offers, also have zero transparency - which means they pass the “squat test” (doing a squat to see if underwear is visible through the garment).
+These leggings, like the others the brand offers, also have zero transparency—which means they pass the “squat test” (doing a squat to see if underwear is visible through the garment).

 But perhaps the best feature of these leggings—and Nike leggings on the whole—is how cooling they are.
-They’re made up of a fast-drying material which helps to get rid of sweat.
+They’re made up of a fast-drying material that helps to get rid of sweat.
 But they are also designed with mesh panels at the back of the legs, to ensure an airy workout.